CREATE TYPE

-statement to register a new custom data type in the current database.
-The user who executes the CREATE TYPE statement automatically becomes the owner of the new data type.
-You can execute the CREATE TYPE statement to create a custom data structure with specific attributes and behaviors in the database.
+CREATE TYPE registers a new user-defined data type in the current database.
+The user who runs the statement automatically becomes the owner of the new type.

 Note